truenas/middleware/docs/userguide/freenas_quick.rst

 **9) Shell:** enters a shell in order to run FreeBSD commands.
 To leave the shell, type :command:`exit`.

 **10) System Update:** if any system updates are available, they will automatically be downloaded and applied.
 The functionality is the same as described in
-:ref:`Updating Between Releases`, except that the updates will be applied immediately for the currently selected train and access to the GUI is not required.
+:ref:`Update`, except that the updates will be applied immediately for the currently selected train and access to the GUI is not required.

 **11) Create backup:** used to backup the FreeNAS® configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.